-Operational Scope
+Operational scope

-Operations included in the reporting scope of the Annual Report:
+Operations included in the reporting scope of the annual report

-The non-financial information includes all companies in which Royal Swinkels Family Brewers has majority ownership.
-These are companies that Royal Swinkels Family Brewers Holding N.V. directly or indirectly owns, in which it controls more than 50% of the voting rights or that it otherwise controls.
+The non-financial information includes all companies in which Royal Swinkels has majority ownership for more than one complete calender year.
+These are companies that Royal Swinkels Holding N.V. directly or indirectly owns, in which it controls more than 50% of the voting rights or that it otherwise controls.